LingKrauz/Portfolio/README.md

 ## 📫 **Get in Touch**

-Feel free to explore the documents and projects, and reach out to me if you have any questions or collaboration ideas!
+Feel free to explore the documents and projects, and reach out to me if you have any questions!

 - Email: [mitchelljkraus@gmail.com](mailto:mitchelljkraus@gmail.com)
 - LinkedIn: [Mitchell Kraus](https://www.linkedin.com/in/mitchell-kraus/)